 All homeowners want lower monthly mortgage payments.
-Right now, there are two main ways that a homeowner can go about this: mortgage refinancing or loan modification.
-It is important to realize that these are two different processes.
+In general, there are two main ways that a homeowner can go about this: mortgage refinancing or loan modification.
+It is important to realize that these are two very different processes.
 The information below explains how each of these options works.

 With mortgage refinancing, you are replacing your original mortgage with a new home loan.
 When you refinance, you are actually getting an entirely new mortgage loan.
 If you decide to refinance your mortgage, you will be subject to the following:

 - Home appraisal

 Your income will be verified to ensure that you can afford the new payments.
 If you have a low credit score or insufficient equity in your home, your mortgage refinancing application may be denied.
 Since it is a new loan, mortgage lenders will treat your refinance accordingly.